Preeti-Mandal/AmazonClone/README.md

-# This is my first Project where i have creted an Amazon Clone.
+# This is my first Project where i have created an Amazon Clone.